 A more experienced and well-respected legal professional, who charges more than the standard rate, may be able to recover a higher settlement than a less experienced attorney who charges 33.33% for their services.

 These cases do not have a set minimum or maximum settlement amount and the settlement amount depends on the extent and nature of your injuries such as the amount of time your injury is expected to last as well as the amount of economic damages you have endured.

-If you are trying to figure out how much your claim is worth, we recommend that you speak with personal injury attorney Timothy J. Ryan for a free consultation.
+If you are trying to figure out how much your claim is worth, we recommend that you speak with our Orange County personal injury lawyers for a free consultation.